The best MacBook for students: portable power at tempting prices

 Are MacBooks good for students?

-We think that in general MacBooks are good for students, although whether a MacBook is right for you will ultimately depend on your needs, preferences and budget.
-In our many years of reviewing MacBooks, we've found them to almost always be well-built and among the most powerful laptops available.
+In general MacBooks are good for students, although whether a MacBook is right for you will ultimately depend on your needs, preferences and budget.
+In our many years of reviewing MacBooks, I've found them to almost always be well-built and among the most powerful laptops available.

 Is a MacBook Pro or MacBook Air best for students?